danascheider/oauth-2-rails-react/ch-3-ex-2/README.md

 ## Important Points and Surprising Behaviour

-There are a couple ways in which this application differs from the one in _OAuth 2.0 in Action_.
-First of all, data is stored in a Postgres database instead of in variables or an in-memory data store.
-This means that persistence is slightly different.
-For example, there is a `/token` endpoint on the client backend that enables the client to fetch the most recent access token to display on the homepage when it loads.

 ### Persistence

 First of all, data is stored in a Postgres database instead of in variables or an in-memory data store.
 This means that persistence and a couple other aspects of the system's function are different.
 When the application makes requests using a token, it uses the most recent token stored in the database.
 The client backend database is seeded with an expired access token, which has a refresh token that will work with the auth server.